mendix/docs/content/refguide/consumed-odata-service.md

 * **Use project settings** – use settings which are defined at the app level (default)
 * **Override** – override the app-level settings for this action by specifying the host, port, user name, and password settings for the proxy
-*  **No proxy** – do not use a proxy for this service, even if there is a proxy configured at the project level
+*  **No proxy** – do not use a proxy for this service, even if there is a proxy configured at the app level

 {{% alert type="info" %}}
 In most cases, this setting can be ignored, and the default **Use project settings** can be used.